squach90/balatro-mod-manager/README.md

 To build the project for production:

-1. Build the release target:
+1. Build the release target (`release-windows` for Windows, `release-macos` for macOS):
     ```sh
-    task release
+    task release-windows # or task release-macos
     ```

-The built application will be located in the `src-tauri/target/release` directory.
+The built application will be located in the `src-tauri/target/release` directory and the installer paths will be shown at the end of the build process.

 ## Cleaning the Build